openjax/jjb/README.md

 #### Support Check Constraint Triggers on Encode and Decode

 The [JSONx Schema][jsonx-xsd] offers semantics for the definition of check constraints on properties.
 Properties of different types have different check constraints -- the `String` property has a `PatternValidator` that allows a developer to assert the property to conform to a regex pattern.
 Additionally, all properties have semantics for `nullable` and `required`, where the former states whether a property can be `null`, and the latter states whether the property can altogether be omitted from the message.
-Validation of messages occurs in the **JJB** parser and marshaller, on encode of a message to be sent out, and the decode of a message coming in.
+Validation of messages occurs in the **jJB** parser and marshaller, on encode of a message to be sent out, and the decode of a message coming in.

 #### Validating and Fail-Fast

-**JJB** is based on the [JSONx Schema][jsonx-xsd] that allows one to define JSON classes in XML.
-The **JJB** XSD uses the full power of XML Validation to provide immediate feedback of errors or inconsistencies in the model.
+**jJB** is based on the [JSONx Schema][jsonx-xsd] that allows one to define JSON classes in XML.
+The **jJB** XSD uses the full power of XML Validation to provide immediate feedback of errors or inconsistencies in the model.
 Cross-object and cross-property relations are checked using the `key`, `keyref` and `unique` facets of the XML Schema specification.
 Once a `json.jsonx` passes the validation checks, it is guaranteed to produce JSON-compliant objects.

 ### Getting Started